jailbirt/theeye-docs/usersGuide.md

 + Windows:
 ![](https://github.com/theeye-io/theeye-docs/blob/master/images/WindowsAgentInstall.gif)

 #### Check your first resource
-Check the Dashboard view after login.
+Check the Dashboard view after login, you should see "All up and running" in the monitors panel.

 ### Resources